PhysFlow: Unleashing the Potential of Multi-modal Foundation Models and Video Diffusion for 4D Dynamic Physical Scene Simulation: Additional Experimental Results

 \subsection{Ablation Study}

-\textbf{Effectiveness of Optical Flow Guidance:} We provide detailed ablation study results of each object in Tab.~\ref{tab:supp_abla_syn} and qualitative comparisons in Fig.~\ref{fig:supp_abla_syn}.
-Our method consistently achieves the lowest absolute error (AE) across a range of material parameters compared to other loss functions.
-The simulations generated by our approach closely align with the ground truth (GT), both in terms of material deformation and shape fidelity.
+\textbf{Effectiveness of Optical Flow Guidance:} We performed ablations of $\mathcal{L}_{flow}$ on the entire synthetic dataset, which includes 9 cases across various material types.
+We provide detailed ablation results of each object in Tab.~\ref{tab:supp_abla_syn} and qualitative comparisons in Fig.~\ref{fig:supp_abla_syn}.
+Our method consistently achieves the lowest relative error (RE) and ECMS across a range of material parameters compared to other loss functions.
+The simulations generated by our approach closely align with the ground-truth, both in terms of material deformation and shape fidelity.
 These results show that optical flow guidance effectively captures complex material behaviors and enables precise material parameter optimization.

+\textbf{Effectiveness of GPT Initialization:} Along with experimental results in Sec.~\ref{sec:abla_gpt} and Fig.~\ref{fig:abla_gpt}, GPT initialization reduces errors, and our full method with optical flow guidance achieves the lowest ECMS score and realistic motion.